AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Faith-Based Travelers: Islam is the state religion of Algeria.
 The Algerian government allows non-Muslim religious worship only in structures exclusively intended and approved for that purpose.
 Activities such as proselytizing and encouraging conversion to a faith other than Islam are prohibited.
 Penalties may include fines and imprisonment.
 See the Department of State’s International Religious Freedom Report.

 Some LGBTI individuals receive violent threats and feel compelled to flee the country.
-While some LGBT persons live openly, the vast majority does not, and most fear reprisal from their families or harassment from authorities.
+Harassment and violence against LGBTI persons is generally tolerated, and there have been several instances of violence and harassment towards LGBTI persons posted on public social media sites in the last year.
+While some LGBTI persons live openly, the vast majority do not, and most fear reprisal from their families or harassment from authorities.

-Women Travelers: Expatriate women walking along the streets in Algeria may experience sexual harassment from passing motorists and pedestrians.
+Women Travelers: Women walking along the streets in Algeria may experience sexual harassment from passing motorists and pedestrians.
 See our travel tips for Women Travelers.

 Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
 The Ministry will notify local police of the planned travel and the police may choose to assign escorts for that travel.